 - Upload your images as a jpg (rather than png) and make them the size you need them to be.
 That means do not use your platform image resizing tool.
 Doing so forces your site to resize the image(s) each time the page loads, which can slow down your speed.

-- Use a good host.
+- Use an excellent host.
 Many times, newer bloggers are told to use a very cheap host.
 The thing is – you get what you pay for.
-Using a good host can ensure that your database and site can accommodate the traffic to your site, which can also ensure a speedy load time.
-If you aren’t sure where to go for hosting, check out Siteground.
-It is not the cheapest, but it one of the better hosts.
+Using a good host can ensure that your database and site can accommodate your site’s traffic, which can also provide a speedy load time.
+If you aren’t sure where to go for hosting, check out Namehero.

 - Check for unnecessary plugins.
 Plugins are ways to add features to your WordPress blog.
 As amazing as they are, they can also slow down your site.
 For instance, if you use a plugin for your Google Analytics code, remove it.
 Follow the simple steps to add the code to your theme’s header.
 Now, you’ve got the tracking you need without a plugin slowing you down.

 - Use a caching plugin.
 I know, I know.
 I just said not to use too many plugins.
-But, a caching plugin is one that is important to help improve site speed.
+But, a caching plugin is important to help improve site speed.
 A caching plugin allows your site to load more quickly, as it keeps your logo and other setting saved for return users.
 That way, when they click to read, much of the content is already saved for them in their browser.
-W3 Total Cache is an excellent plugin that you can add to your site.
+WP Rocket is an excellent plugin that you can add to your site.
 A word of caution!!
 If you don’t know how to set this up, reach out to your IT team or person.

 11. Create a sharing network

 A simple way to get traffic to your website is to get to know the bloggers in your niche.
 Join Facebook groups that discuss your blog’s topic and get to know people.
 (But please, do not just link drop when you are new — give them time to get to know you first).